sckott/rforcats/index.md

 Okay, so let's say you have made a `vector`, `list`, or `data.frame`.
 How do you get to the things in them?
 Its slightly different for each one.

-There is a general way to index objects in R that can be used across `vectors`, `lists`, and `data.frame's`.
+There is a general way to index objects in R that can be used across `vectors`, `lists`, and `data.frame`.
 That is the double square bracket: `[]`.
 For some objects you can index by the sequence number (e.g., `5`) of the thing you want, while with others you can do that, but also index by the character name of the thing (e.g., `kitty`).

 **vectors**